TheOnlyNina/AiBestie/README.md

 ## Future Plans

-- Add backgrounds to message bubbles.
 - Improve the Enter key functionality for sending messages.
-- Expand AI personality responses for a more natural conversation.
 - Fix the informations, it is written fully in Python and not HTML or TEX.
 - Make it into a .exe application for easier download.